Duquesne University

-Duquesne University of the Holy Spirit (/djuːˈkeɪn/ dew-KAYN; also known as Duquesne University or Duquesne) is a private Catholic research university in Pittsburgh, Pennsylvania, United States.
-Founded by members of the Congregation of the Holy Spirit, Duquesne first opened as the Pittsburgh Catholic College of the Holy Ghost in October 1878 with an enrollment of 40 students and a faculty of six.
-In 1911, the college became the first Catholic university-level institution in Pennsylvania.
-It is named for an 18th-century governor of New France, Michel-Ange Duquesne de Menneville.
+Duquesne University of the Holy Spirit (/duːˈkeɪn/ dew-KAYN), commonly shortened to Duquesne University, is a private Catholic research university in Pittsburgh, Pennsylvania.
+Members of the Congregation of the Holy Spirit, or Spiritans, founded the institution in 1878 as the Pittsburgh Catholic College of the Holy Ghost.
+It moved to its present site on the Bluff in 1885 and became a university in 1911.
+The university was named for Michel-Ange Duquesne de Menneville, an eighteenth-century governor general of New France.